jibanCat/phys214_obsastro/cosmos_hw/README.md

 Briefly explain the meaning of each of the six base cosmological parameters.

-They used flat prior to infer these six base parameters (the following description is according to 2.1 section in the paper):
+For the six base parameters in Table 1 (the following description is according to 2.1 section in the paper):

 1. Ωbh² : baryon density of the universe, defined as Ωb = ρb/ρcrit, where ρcrit is critical density.
 The h here defined as h ≡ H0 / (100 kms⁻¹ Mpc⁻¹).
 2. Ωch² : cold dark matter density.